 GPD candidates majoring in orchestral instruments must participate in the large ensembles as assigned during each semester of enrollment.
 Historical performance students play in Historical Performance ensembles.
 There is no large ensemble requirement for other Graduate Performance Diploma candidates.
-The regulations for performing in large ensembles, which are set by the Ensemble Office, may be found in the Procedural Regulations section of the catalog or at peabody.jhu.edu/ensembleoffice.
+The regulations for performing in large ensembles, which are set by the Ensemble Office, may be found in the Procedural Regulations section of the catalog or at the Ensemble Office website.